igemsoftware/UESTC_Software2015/README.md

 # MCCAP

-Construction of the smallest cell is a great project in synthetic biology.
+Construction of the minimal cell is a great project in synthetic biology.
 MCCAP(Minimal Cell Construct and Analysis Panel) is an engineering drawing to construct the smallest cell.
 You can select the appropriate species in the MCCAP to generate the corresponding minimal set of genes and other relevant data.

 ## Environment